ccdgui/Patient_Flows_Sankey/README.md

 Using Plotly

+###Overview
-This is a modeling of patient flows between units of a hospital using a Sankey diagram.
+This project is about modeling patient flows between units of a hospital using a Sankey diagram.
 Sankey diagrams are flow diagrams, in which the width of the links is shown proportionally to the flow quantity.
 Sankey diagrams put a visual emphasis on transfers or flows within a system.
 This diagram illustrates the complexity of patient flows between various units of a large hospital.

+By improving patient flow, a hospital can save money on staffing, decrease wait times and boost patient and provider satisfaction.